w33ble/canvas-github-demo/README.md

-# canvas-plugin-boilerplate
+# canvas-github-demo

-> a boilerplate for canvas plugins
+> a demo canvas plugin using the github api

 ---